wix-incubator/react-native-crash-course/docs/App.Navigation.md

 ### 6. Add the “Add” Button (to PostList Screen)

-Declare the button in the PostsList screen [statically](https://wix.github.io/react-native-navigation/#/docs/topBar-buttons?id=declaring-buttons-statically).
-Top bar buttons have [multiple options for](https://wix.github.io/react-native-navigation/#/docs/topBar-buttons?id=button-options) customization, but for the purposes of this course we will declare a very simple button with a title and an id.
+Declare the button in the PostsList screen [statically](https://wix.github.io/react-native-navigation/docs/style-options#static-options).
+Top bar buttons have [multiple options for](https://wix.github.io/react-native-navigation/docs/stack#topbar-buttons) customization, but for the purposes of this course we will declare a very simple button with a title and an id.

-We want the component to [handle the button click](https://wix.github.io/react-native-navigation/#/docs/topBar-buttons?id=handling-button-press-events), so you will need to do 2 things:
+We want the component to [handle the button click](https://wix.github.io/react-native-navigation/api/events/#navigationbuttonpressed-event), so you will need to do 2 things:
-* Add `events().bindComponent(this)` to the constructor.
+* Add `Navigation.events().bindComponent(this)` to the constructor.
 * When the top bar button press event is triggered, the app need to call the `navigationButtonPressed` - implement that and `alert` or `console.log` the pressed button id.

 Here is how your `postList.js` file will look like: